They steal the health of our babies by ruining our births and breastfeeding and want to sell it back to us via artificial means. No thanks.

-Now, after almost ten years of working with women, mentoring them through their pregnancies and births, I know that one of the most critical things that impacts a woman’s birth is the one thing I wish I’d known before I chose my care-provider.
+Now, after more than ten years of working with women, mentoring them through their pregnancies and births, I know that one of the most critical things that impacts a woman’s birth is the one thing I wish I’d known before I chose my care-provider.

 And that one thing is this: Each care-provider (obstetrician, midwife, doctor) has their own philosophy and thoughts around birth – your birth.
 And these philosophies differ from provider to provider.
 I wish I’d known that my obstetrician would care more about what they wanted for my birth than what I did.